Circus Mircus

-Circus Mircus consists of four members, named as Ludwig Ramírez (Shota Darakhvelidze), Igor Von Lichtenstein (Nika Kocharov), Bavonc Gevorkyan (Sandro Sulakvelidze), and Iago Waitman (Archil Sulakvelidze).
-The band uses pseudonyms.
+Circus Mircus consists of four members, who use pseudonyms.
+Shota Darakhvelidze plays Ludwig Ramírez (bassist), Nika Kocharov plays Igor Von Lichtenstein (vocalist, guitarist), Sandro Sulakvelidze plays Bavonc Gevorkyan (drummer), and Archil Sulakvelidze plays Iago Waitman (vocalist and keyboardist).

 History

 The band was supposedly formed at the end of 2020 in Tbilisi, when three local circus academy dropouts became friends and left the academy to start their own band.
 According to a member of the band, the three "weren't good enough, [we were] probably the worst in the crew, [and] that's why we became friends."

-Allegedly, the fourth member was added when they “picked [him] up from the street and promoted [him] to bass player."
+Allegedly, the fourth member was added when they "picked [him] up from the street and promoted [him] to bass player."
 While the names of the group's members have since been revealed, playing with identity is significant to Circus Mircus' group persona.
-They state, “identities are so old fashioned and we don’t care about faces, as you can always be whatever you want to be, as long as you work hard."
+They state, "identities are so old fashioned and we don't care about faces, as you can always be whatever you want to be, as long as you work hard."

 On 14 November 2021, it was announced that the group had been internally chosen by Georgian Public Broadcasting to represent the country in the Eurovision Song Contest 2022.
 Their competing song "Lock Me In" was released on 9 March 2022.
 They performed 5th in the second semi final, and came 18th (last) with 22 points; 13 from the professional juries and 9 from the televote, failing to qualify for the grand final.